Back to blog

 Consistent personalization means the LinkedIn request references the same context as the email.
 The follow-up DM advances the same thread.
 Each touchpoint builds on the previous one.

 This is architecturally harder because you need unified prospect context that persists across channels and over time.
 The AI needs to know what it said on LinkedIn before drafting the email follow-up.
 Most tools treat each channel as independent.
-The ones that maintain a single conversation thread across LinkedIn and email see dramatically better results.
-This is a core design principle in our cold email automation tool, and understanding proper cold email follow-up sequences is essential for making this work.
+The ones that maintain a single conversation thread across LinkedIn and email see better results.
+This is a core design principle in our cold email automation tool: a single thread that each follow-up advances rather than restarts.

 Deliverability and personalization are connected